Margaret Talbot

-Margaret Talbot is an American essayist and non-fiction writer.
-She is also the daughter of the veteran Warner Bros. actor Lyle Talbot, whom she profiled in an October 2012 The New Yorker article and in her book The Entertainer: Movies, Magic and My Father's Twentieth Century (Riverhead Books, 2012).
+Margaret Talbot is an American journalist and nonfiction writer.
+She is the daughter of the veteran Warner Bros. actor Lyle Talbot, whom she profiled in an October 2012 article of The New Yorker and in her book The Entertainer: Movies, Magic and My Father's Twentieth Century (Riverhead Books, 2012).
 She is also the co-author with her brother David Talbot of a book about political activists in the 1960s, By the Light of Burning Dreams (HarperCollins, 2021).

 Life

 She is a staff writer at The New Yorker.
 She has also written for The New Republic, The New York Times Magazine, and The Atlantic Monthly. and was a regular panelist on the Slate podcast "The DoubleX Gabfest".

 Her first book, The Entertainer: Movies, Magic, and My Father's Twentieth Century, was published in November 2012 by Riverhead.

-Her second book, co-authored with David Talbot, "By the Light of Burning Dreams: The Triumphs and Tragedies of the Second American Revolution," was published in June 2021 by HarperCollins.
+Her second book, co-authored with brother David, By the Light of Burning Dreams: The Triumphs and Tragedies of the Second American Revolution, was published in June 2021 by HarperCollins.

 She was formerly a Senior Fellow at the New America Foundation.

 Her brother Stephen Talbot is a public television documentary producer.

-Her nephew is filmmaker Joe Talbot.
+Filmmaker Joe Talbot is her nephew.